-These Slow Roasted Pork Belly Bites over Jalapeno Slaw made for a a perfect Saturday night bite for my husband & I. We dug both the flavors and textures of the dish.
+These Slow Roasted Pork Belly Bites over Jalapeno Slaw made for a perfect Saturday night bite for my husband & I. We agreed that we loved both the flavors and textures of the dish.

-My first bite of pork belly was at a place called Marsha Browns .
-A popular restaurant with a New Orleans vibe in an old church in the trendy town of New Hope along the Delaware River (if you are ever near Bucks County Pennsylvania…New Hope is a place to spend a half-day!!).
+My first experience with pork belly was at a place called Marsha Browns, which is a popular restaurant with a New Orleans vibe in an old church in the trendy town of New Hope Pennsylvania along the bank of the Delaware River (if you are ever near Bucks County Pennsylvania…New Hope is a fantastic place to spend a half-day or an evening!!).
 I still think of that bite.
 It was perfect!
-The best I’ve had to date.

-Because I couldn’t find pork belly anywhere 4 years ago, I decided to take matters in my own hands and ask my farmers market for a big hunk of double smoked bacon.
+Because I couldn’t find pork belly anywhere 4 years ago, I decided to take matters in my own hands and ask my farmers market for a big hunk of their double-smoked bacon.
 It was about 5 inches wide, 9 inches long and 2 inches deep.
 It had to be similar right??
-Maybe that is what pork belly was I thought, and around here they just don’t call it that.
+Maybe that is what pork belly was I thought to myself, and around here they just don’t call it that.

-A little less than a year ago, my farmers market began carrying “legit” pork belly and now I get to play.
-You have to be patient with it, it needs time to cook, time and love, and when it’s right…Yummalish!!!
+And then finally!!
+In mid-2015, my farmers market began carrying “legit” pork belly and now I get to play.
+You have to be patient with it, it needs time to cook and love, and when you get it right…Yummalish!!!

 I made these Slow Roasted Pork Belly Bites over Jalapeno Slaw for a Saturday night nibble with my husband while we enjoyed cocktails out back and watched the kids swim.
-I seasoned the heck out of them, marinated them, pan seared the cubes, then allowed the pork belly to slow roast in the oven for hours with just a bit of stock.
-Then I took them out, blotted them dry, added the reserved marinade to a pan and cooked them until bubbly, glazed and delicious.
+I seasoned the heck out of them, marinated them, pan-seared the cubes.
+After I allowed the pork belly to slow roast in the oven for hours with just a bit of stock.
+Next, I took them out, blotted them dry, added the reserved marinade to a pan and cooked them until bubbly, glazed and delicious.

-I used bagged slaw, threw in some thinly sliced jalapenos, tossed it with an easy dressing, then simply made small plates of it and topped each one with a pork belly bite.
+I used bagged slaw, threw in some thinly sliced jalapenos, tossed it with a quick homemade dressing.
+I grabbed a couple of small plates plopped onto each some of the slaw and each one with a pork belly bite.
 Then we feasted!

 I have also served these bites over these Spicy Spiralized Pickled Cucumbers (ready in just a few hours).